-THE UBW CHOREOGRAPHIC CENTER INITIATIVE (CCI) IS A TEN-TO-FIFTEEN YEAR INVESTMENT IN THE DEVELOPMENT OF WOMEN OF COLOR CHOREOGRAPHERS, WHOSE VOICES ARE NOT AS PROMINENT IN THE NATIONAL ARTS ECOLOGY AS THEY SHOULD BE.
+THE UBW CHOREOGRAPHIC CENTER INITIATIVE (CCI) IS A TEN YEAR INVESTMENT IN THE DEVELOPMENT OF WOMEN OF COLOR CHOREOGRAPHERS, WHOSE VOICES ARE NOT AS PROMINENT IN THE NATIONAL ARTS ECOLOGY AS THEY SHOULD BE.

 Peer and mentor based reflection and learning communities